MariaRiosNavarro/open-weather-api-app/README.md

 # Api Local Time : https://ipgeolocation.io/

-Normally I would store the secret api_key in an .env file (.gitignore), but for deployment I would need a server.
+Normally I would store the secret api_key in an .env file or config in .gitignore, but for deployment I would need a server.
 So as I use a free service key, it is not necessary for this repository.
 I mean, in this case the key is public.
 I also added this to the html

 ```
 <meta http-equiv="Content-Security-Policy" content="upgrade-insecure-requests"/>